 December 5, 2024

-Your university’s brand is one of its greatest marketing assets.
+Your university’s brand is one of its greatest marketing assets and a key part of your alumni marketing strategy.
 For many alumni, the university they attend is a core part of their identity, and it’s common for alumni to remember their school’s colors, mascot, and theme song decades after graduation.

 As such, universities looking to engage their alumni should leverage their brand to form a sense of community.
 When alumni then feel a sense of kinship with their former university, they’re more likely to donate, volunteer, and otherwise support you.